Suraj10123/Currency-Converter-App-Java-/README.md

 - Java 11 or higher
 - Gradle installed
-- Internet connection (for exchange rate API)
+- An active Internet connection (for exchange rate API)

 ### Build & Run